davidmshore/InvestingEssentials/docs/accounts/rollovers-conversions.md

 The following table also provides some considerations for moving accounts.

-### Conversions and Exchanges of Account Types: Scenarios, Advantages, Unique Considerations, and Forms and Filing Requirements

 | **Conversion/Exchange**                        | **Scenario**                                                                      | **Advantages**                                                                | **Unique Considerations**                                                                 | **Forms and Filing Requirements** |
 |------------------------------------------------|-----------------------------------------------------------------------------------|-------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------|-----------------------------------|
 | **Traditional 401(k) to Traditional IRA** <br> <br> **403(b) to Traditional IRA** <br> <br> **457(b) to Traditional IRA** | - Leaving an employer and wanting more investment options. <br> - Leaving a government job or employer sponsoring the plan. | - May provide more investment choices and flexibility. | - Must follow IRA rules for contributions and distributions. <br> - Potential loss of creditor protection in some states. <br> - Governmental 457(b) plans can be rolled over, but non-governmental plans have restrictions. <br> - Check for any employer-specific restrictions on rolling over. | - IRS Form 1099-R <br> - Report rollover on Form 1040 <br> - IRS Form 5498 |